noir-lang/noir/docs/docs/dev_docs/cli/cli-commands.md

 - It looks for `Nargo.toml` at the `--contract` paths specified and updates all `aztec.nr` dependencies to the versions the sandbox expects.
 - It outputs the changes.

+You can specify a version to update to with the `--aztec-version` flag, but it defaults to `latest` so this is typically not necessary.

 :::info